 End of day one and I made my way home to my brother’s house with a driver named D.

 After sharing a few thoughts about what it means to live outside of the US and what I appreciate most about the country from afar, D began to tell me his story.

 Originally from a country on the Balkan peninsula, D was once a successful forensic accountant.
-Like many Uber drivers (and cab drivers) who have emigrated to a new country, D was unable to practice the specialty he trained at and was qualified to do at home.
-And, in fact, it was even more serious than this, as D was in America seeking political asylum.
+Like many Uber drivers (and cab drivers) who have emigrated to a new country, D was unable to practice the specialty he trained at home to do.
+In fact, it was even more serious than this.
+D was in America seeking political asylum.
 In addition to his home and well-paid profession, D left behind a wife and young child.

-With much sorrow in explaining bits and pieces of his situation he talked about how confusing it is to be in a land of opportunity where few realize how lucky they are.
-He told me of a fare he picked up around a local university and how the rider was fuming, literally spitting fire, because his favorite Starbucks drink was now 30 cents more expensive.
+With much sorrow in explaining his situation he talked about how confusing it is to be in a land of opportunity where few realize their luck.
+He told me of a fare he picked up who was fuming, literally spitting fire, because his favorite Starbucks drink was now 30 cents more.

-In this land of opportunity, this land of plenty, more than ever there seems to be those who feel entitled to more.
-Immune from war, from famine, from the heart-wrenching scenes of migrants washing up on the shore of your city, or in fact being that migrant looking for a better life, the Americas Got Talent, YouTube generation expects zero inflation on their sugary, frothy Starbucks drink.
+In this land of plenty, more than ever we seem to feel entitled to more.
+Immune from war, from famine, the Americas Got Talent, YouTube generation expects zero inflation on their frothy Starbucks drink.

 UCLA –> Santa Monica